hello-robot/stretch_ros2/README.md

 ![Stretch with Ignition Gazebo](docker/media/stretch_empty_world_improved.png)

 ## Updating the Docker Image
-If you would like to update your docker image you shoudl first pull the newest docker with
+If you would like to update your docker image you can start by pulling the latest docker image with

 ```bash
 docker pull ghcr.io/hello-robot/stretch_ros2:rosworld2021
 ```

-and remove the previous container so you can start a new one with the same name with the following commands:
+and remove the previous container so you can start a new one with the same name with the following command with NVIDIA GPU:

 ```bash
 docker container rm stretch_roscon && ./start_docker.sh stretch_roscon ghcr.io/hello-robot/stretch_ros2:rosworld2021
 ```

-or without gpu:
+or without an NVIDIA gpu:

 ```bash
 docker container rm stretch_roscon && ./start_docker.sh stretch_roscon ghcr.io/hello-robot/stretch_ros2:rosworld2021 nogpu